gb2dev/HLA-NoVR-Launcher/README.md

 ## License
 This program is licensed under the [LGPL](LICENSE.txt).
 It uses the [Qt library](https://github.com/bfeber/qt5) and parts of the [7-Zip program](www.7-zip.org), both also licensed under the [LGPL](LICENSE.txt).

+It also uses a custom version of [Steam Achievement Manager](https://github.com/gibbed/SteamAchievementManager), modified to give achievements from the command line.